Stagecoach founder charged with human trafficking

 The four individuals – understood to include Dame Ann’s husband David McCleary and two other family members – were charged on Thursday, police said.

-The 80-year-old transport tycoon “strongly disputes the malicious allegations” against her, her Perth-based Gloag Foundation, and members of her family, a spokesperson said.
+Dame Ann, 80, “strongly disputes the malicious allegations” against her, her Perth-based Gloag Foundation, and members of her family, a spokesperson said.

 The charges were made after Dame Ann and her husband attended a voluntary interview at Falkirk police station and no arrests were made, The Independent understands.